pyeventsourcing/eventsourcing/docs/topics/process.rst

 introduced into an event processing system without interrupting the flow of event processing by the other process applications (due to potential contention writing to the application's notification log).
-A commands application does it need to follow any other applications, in which case there is no event processing to interrupt.
+A commands application does not need to follow any other applications, in which case there is no event processing to interrupt.
 Hence, normal application command methods can be used on a commands application to create commands, and another process application can follow it and thereby process the commands,